 These are arguably the most popular watches in the line.
 We need to leap forward 30 years from its debut to the anniversary editions we saw in 2018.
 The watches stayed true to the racing roots.
 The five colors on the 30th-anniversary rollout represent the colors of the countries that competed in the original race.
 France raced blue Bugatti’s, Italy drove red Alfa Romeos, the British brought green Bentleys, Silver Arrow Mercedes came from Germany, and Belgium competed with yellow race cars.
 Each watch in the group sports these different dial colors.
 In common they have 42mm wide stainless steel cases with 12.67mm thickness, screw-down crowns, and pushers to operate chronograph functions in true vintage racing style.

 Chopard Mille Miglia, Does the Name Sound Familiar?

 No, you’re not crazy.
 Well, at least not for any strange sense of familiarity you may have felt with the name Chopard Mille Miglia.
 That’s also the name of Italian airline Alitalia’s frequent flyer program.
 Classic Corvettes are painted with Mille Miglia Red.
 And the Mille Miglia is also a type of jacket, featuring goggles in the hood, that’s popular with British soccer fans.

 But the name Chopard Mille Miglia will forever be associated with the iconic watches from Chopard.
 Maybe you’ll be one of the lucky few who are invited to take the wheel of a classic roadster.
-More realistically, just keep an eye out online and perhaps one of these coveted watches will find their way from the race routes of Italy to your wrist.
+More realistically, just keep an eye out online, and perhaps one of these coveted watches will find its way from the race routes of Italy to your wrist.